dharbo/Basic-Calculator/README.md

 # Basic-Calculator
-A calculator that include a menu, which includes the operators +, -, *, and /.
+A calculator that includes a menu with what operators the user would like to use.